 Some commenters, however, apparently believed that the pre-existing business relationship exception is broader than it actually is.
 For example, assume that an insurance company has a pre-existing business relationship with a consumer and shares eligibility information about the consumer with its affiliates by putting that information into a common database that is accessible by all affiliates.
-The insurance company's lending affiliate accesses the database, reviews the data on the insurance company's consumers and, based on its review, decides to market to some of the insurance company's consumers.
-Rather than sending the solicitations itself, the lender asks the insurance company with the pre-existing business relationship to send solicitations on its behalf to the insurance company's consumers.
-As noted above, one commenter believed that in this circumstance the preexisting business relationship exception would apply so long as the insurance company retained the discretion to decide whether or not to send the solicitations on behalf of the lender.
-However, the Commission concludes that this situation does not fall within the pre-existing business relationship exception.
-Instead, the lender makes the solicitation because it used eligibility information received from an affiliate to select the consumer to receive a solicitation about its products or services and, as a result, the consumer is provided a solicitation.
-To eliminate any confusion and clarify the scope of the exception, the Commission has added an example in § 680.21(d)(1) of the final rule to illustrate a situation where the pre-existing business relationship exception would apply.
+The insurance company's depository institution affiliate accesses the database, reviews the data on the insurance company's consumers and, based on its review, decides to market to some of the insurance company's consumers.
+Rather than sending the solicitations itself, the depository institution asks the insurance company with the pre-existing business relationship to send solicitations on its behalf to the insurance company's consumers.
+As noted above, one commenter believed that in this circumstance the pre-existing business relationship exception would apply so long as the insurance company retained the discretion to decide whether or not to send the solicitations on behalf of the depository institution.
+However, the Agencies conclude that this situation does not fall within the pre-existing business relationship exception.
+Instead, the depository institution makes the solicitation because it used eligibility information received from an affiliate to select the consumer to receive a solicitation about its products or services and, as a result, the consumer is provided a solicitation.
+To eliminate any confusion and clarify the scope of the exception, the Agencies have added an example in § \.21(d)(1) of the final rules to illustrate a situation where the pre-existing business relationship exception would apply.